-The Zoo's three alligators come from the St. Augustine Alligator Farm in Florida and reside at the Zoo from Memorial Day through Labor Day.
+The Zoo's three alligators come from the St. Augustine Alligator Farm in Florida and reside at the Zoo for the summer.
 Adult alligators are blackish in color with a cream underside.
-The young can be distinguished from adults by the bright yellow stripes on their body, providing them with additional camouflage, this banding fades as the alligator matures; adults have dark stripes on the tail.
+The young can be distinguished from adults by the bright yellow stripes on their body, providing them with additional camouflage.
+This banding fades as the alligator matures.
+Adults have dark stripes on the tail.

 International Union for Conservation of Nature (IUCN) status: Least concern.
 Once on the verge of extinction, the American alligator has made a remarkable recovery.
 Due to strict conservation measures and extensive research, it is no longer endangered except in scattered areas of its range.
 However, the American alligator is listed as threatened on the U.S. Endangered Species List because it is very similar in appearance to the American crocodile, which is endangered, and hunters are likely to confuse the two species.
 Hunting is allowed in some states, but it is heavily controlled.
 The greatest threat is currently destruction of habitat; this includes water management systems and increased levels of mercury and dioxins in the water.

 American alligators are found from the southern Virginia-North Carolina border, along the Atlantic coast to Florida and along the Gulf of Mexico as far west as the Rio Grande in Texas.
 Alligators are usually found in freshwater, in slow-moving rivers.
 They are also found in swamps, marshes, and lakes.
 They can tolerate salt water for only brief periods because they do not have salt glands.